The Fatal Love-Spot

 and bend the stubborn neck and scare

-the evil eye of nightly gloom
+the evil eyes of nightly gloom

 and chew the mouth that sealed my doom